DJOetzi/DJOetzi/README.md

 ### Hi there 👋
-I'm Max, but mostly known on the Internet as Progame03 or DJ::Ötzi I'm doing all kind of stuff with C-Family languages and Game Engines I also recently started working on Discord-Bots and made some cool stuff That's quite everything for now!
+I'm Max, but mostly known on the Internet as DJ::Ötzi or Progame03 I'm doing all kind of stuff with C-Family languages, the Discord API and Game Engines I do cool stuff.
+That's quite everything for now!

 Have fun